hajime-music/repository/README.md

 ### abstract

-This is one of solutions based on the A.M.Bach's manuscript of bwv1007-1012.
+This is one of the solutions based on the A.M.Bach's manuscript of bwv1007-1012.

 ### history